uwhpsc-2016/syllabus/Syllabus.md

 # Course Syllabus

 This is a detailed, week-by-week description of topics covered in the course.
-Weekly quizzes are due by X. Biweekly homework is automatically collected on X. Each lesson contains a "Primary Reference"; an online resource containing information in addition to what we discussed in lecture.
-The student is expected to study these references before the following lecture.
+Weekly quizzes are open on Mondays at 4:15pm PST and close at 4:45pm PST and are designed to test your knowledge of the content of the previous week's lectures and "Primary References".
+Biweekly homework is automatically collected on Monday at 5:00pm PST, no exceptions.
+Make sure you've updated your homework repository by then.

 ## Week 1: 28 March - 1 April